 To help her see how well she is actually doing with her reading, and to she inspire her to keep at it I developed a printable Reading Log as a record of the books that she can read independently.

 On her Reading Log, Immy records picture books that she can read – either from home or borrowed from the library.
 It has been really motivating and encouraging for her to see how many real books she can actually already read.

 And we are also using the Reading Log to set goals as a way of encouraging her to spend more time reading.

 For every 20 books that are added to her list Immy receives a book related surprise.
 This might be a new book that she has been wanting to read or a trip to the bookshop to choose a book herself.

 Other reward ideas include everything from a visit to the local library (ours sometimes hosts pj reading parties!), attending a book related event or even going to see a show, exhibition or performance related to a children’s book.

 Of course, this printable reading log can also be used to track vacation or holiday reading, inviting your child to record and rate each book they read.
 The reading log pages are available to download and print below.

 Printing Your Reading Log

 Click here to download:

-To download and print your poster: Click on the Reading Log image below.
-This will open a larger PDF version that you can download to your own computer.
-Once downloaded, open the PDF and print.
+Printable Reading Log.
+This will open a 2 page PDF document.
+Download or save the PDF to your own computer.
+Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
-Please use only for personal, non commercial use (school teachers are fine to use it with their own classes).